 Gathering a Crowd Adventurers sometimes have a need to spread word throughout a village or city.
 Gathering a crowd is also a prerequisite for some social actions and Appeal Abilities.
 If deemed reasonable by the GM, it can also assist actions such as persuasion - for example, persuading an entire village to keep an eye out for your enemies or raise a militia.
 If nothing else, you may encounter a crowd gathered by someone or something else, which you may then wish to speak to.

 Direct Gathering You may attempt to gather a crowd simply by shouting at surrounding people in a village or city.
-This may be difficult without either Appeal Abilities or a beneficial reputation; first, you must spend 10 insight and make a social offense roll of d20 on INT.
+This may be difficult without either Appeal Abilities or a beneficial reputation; first, you must spend 10 insight and make a d20 social offense roll.
 If you lack cultural literacy, you must add 3 Hindrance in this roll.
 The reactive +TN from using Willpower cannot be applied in this roll.
 If you succeed, take note of the amount by which you have succeeded on the roll.
 Next, add that number to another value dependent on your reputation with the people:

 Benevolent: Add 150% of your renown